dropyourcoffee/blog/_posts/2019-04-15- Commonly used openssl commands.markdown

 categories: Linux
 ---

-While setting up Kubernetes cluster for new DevOps for my team, I find myself getting more opportunities to use encrypt/decrpyt datas or set up HTTPS using OpenSSL.
+While setting up Kubernetes cluster for new DevOps for my team, I find more opportunities tas or set up HTTPS using OpenSSL.

 Some common commands I use frequently.